migariane/EASP_NET_SURV/README.md

-##Cancer survival 27-28 March – 2017
+# Cancer survival 27-28 March – 2017
-##EASP-GRANADA
+## EASP-GRANADA
-##Age-Standardised Net Survival: Cohort and period analysis for population-based cancer epidemiology
+## Age-Standardised Net Survival: Cohort and period analysis for population-based cancer epidemiology

 Event rates often differ widely with age, and comparison of overall (all‐ages) rates between two or more populations can be misleading if the age structure of the populations is also very different.
 Age standardisation is designed to produce an overall summary measure for each population while removing the effect of differences in age structure that may compromise the comparison of raw (not age‐standardised) rates.

-In this session, we will introduce the principle of age‐standardisation and explain how an age-standardised survival value can be calculated.
+In this session, we will introduce the principle of age standardisation and explain how an age-standardised survival value can be calculated.
 Limitations of the age‐standardisation method and the choice of age‐specific standard weights will be discussed.

 Monitoring of cancer survival should be as up-to-date as possible.
 Twenty years ago, the principle of period analysis was introduced for deriving